Here’s a perfect example of an overly-superfluous clickbait title:

 Clickbait does have a role in both social and SEO circles.
 The following tips and tricks should prove helpful as you consider using clickbait as an SEO tactic.

-Vague headlines in the search engines don’t do well.
-To rank well in the search engines, your headlines need to be specific so they convey clarity to the user.
-People won’t click on vague page titles in search engines like they will on social media.
+- Vague headlines in search engines don’t do well.
+To rank well in search engines, your headlines need to be specific so they convey clarity to the user.
+People won’t click on vague page titles in search engines as they will on social media.

 When your content can deliver, clickbait is a genuinely useful SEO tactic.